KBNLwikimedia/Alba-Amicorum/alba/AA-Jacob-Heyblocq/reuse/README.md

   <kbd><img src="images/Contributors to the album amicorum Jacobus Heyblocq - Smoelenboek - Wikimedia Commons Category - 08-12-2020.png" width="100%" align="left"/></kbd><br clear="all"/>

 From the [JSON response of the API](https://commons.wikimedia.org/w/api.php?action=query&generator=categorymembers&gcmlimit=500&gcmnamespace=6&gcmtitle=Category:Contributors_to_the_album_amicorum_Jacobus_Heyblocq&format=json) and using this [Python script](scripts/bijdragersAAJH-smoelenboek-CommonsAPI.py) we can generate a [basic HTML image gallery/smoelenboek of contributors](bijdragersAAJH-smoelenboek-CommmonsAPI.html).
-The resulting HTML page looks like this:
+The resulting HTML page looks like this (d.d.
+12-05-2021) :

   <kbd><img src="images/Contributors to the album amicorum Jacobus Heyblocq - Smoelenboek - CommmonsAPI - 31-12-2020.png" width="100%" align="left"/></kbd><br clear="all"/>